Skip to content

 The summarizer that builds the parent-visible result works on the child’s whole conversation.
 The more compact and structured the child’s final messages are, the more useful the parent-visible summary and key findings will be.
 A child agent whose last step is “produce a short structured conclusion” is far more useful to a parent than one whose last step dumps a thousand lines of evidence.

-Treat raw output as evidence, not as context
+Treat the transcript as evidence, not as context

-Design parent prompts to read the summary and key findings first, and reach for raw output only when a specific detail is needed.
-This keeps the parent’s context window healthy and means the raw-output cap rarely matters in practice.
+Design parent prompts to read the summary and key findings first, and reach for get_child_agent_transcript only when a specific detail is needed.
+The outline-then-read flow supports this naturally: the parent agent can check the outline cheaply, then pull only the turns that matter, instead of reading the whole transcript front to back.

 If a child agent’s job is to produce a large artifact — a report, an export, a long log bundle — write it to an external system (Notion, Google Drive, a ticketing system, an S3 bucket via an API Action step) and have the child return a pointer plus a short summary.
 The parent agent can fetch the full artifact via an integration when needed, rather than carrying it in conversation context.